PLEASE NOTE PLAN B COURSE IS NOW CONFIRMED DUE TO HIGH WATER FLOW IN THE TUKITUKI RIVER

 The contingency plan will be ready to go should we be unable to cross the Tukituki River.
 Plan B is to go up and down Mt Erin twice on 4 different routes, of which the access road will be used only once.
 If needed this will be a really good fun route, and will be on trails never experienced before.

-Following the descent to the Tukituki River, we will proceed on the western side of the river to Te Mata Peak, where we will continue the course as detailed below, and then back to the Village.
+Following the descent to the Tukituki River, from Mt Erin, we will proceed on the western side of the river to Te Mata Peak, where we will continue the course as detailed above, and then back to the Village.

 Those competitors in a relay team who are doing the 2nd and 3rd legs must make their own way to the transition point at Rochfort Road, off Kahuranaki Road.
 This will be easily accessible by car, and plenty of parking will be available.
 No buses will be provided.
 The distance from the Centre of Havelock North is 21 km and takes 25 minutes to drive.

-Click HERE for map and directions to transition points (TBC).
+Click HERE for map and directions to transition points.

 Large red arrows will be strategically placed around the course to ensure you do not get lost.
 The directional signage will be clear and easy to navigate.